franzen/babelphish/README.md

-struct 'Foobar', version: 2 do int8 :foo int8 :bar # We added a new filed in version 2 of Foobar end
+struct 'Foobar', version: 2 do int8 :foo int8 :bar # We added a new field named 'bar' in version 2 of Foobar end

 Divine::CodeGenerator.new.generate(:ruby, file: 'test_babel.rb')